Cleaning up resources

 Commerce Layer lets you remove resources and their associated relationships in batches.
 To do that, you need to create a new resource and specify the resource_type

 you want to remove.
-Optionally, you can also apply some filters to narrow the affected data.
+Optionally, you can also apply some to narrow the affected data.

 The process is asynchronous and you can poll the status